SEO and franchises

 Citations range from listings on review platforms, directories, and social media sites to references to your business information in blog posts or articles, for example.

 A citation in an online article; Source: Isthmus

-Unless your business is brand new, you may find that your business is already listed on platforms like Yelp or Google My Business, but your franchisees have not claimed these listings.
+Unless your business is brand new, you may find that your business is already listed on platforms like Yelp or Google Business Profile (formerly known as Google Business Profile), but your franchisees have not claimed these listings.
 Claiming listings allows you to change and manage them.
 Other listings may be managed by a franchisee but are inaccurate or incomplete.

 Some review and directory sites for local businesses include

 - Apple Maps